Incident Response Standards and Best Practices

 Classification boundaries

-IR plans and capabilities are classified along two primary axes: organizational scope and incident severity tier.
+IR programs are classified along three primary axes:

 Tradeoffs and tensions